marconotpolo123/android-performance-test/README.md

-This is a tool to help with app performance testing on Android and generate reports by Matplotlib.
+This is a simple tool to perform basic app performance testing on Android and generate reports by Matplotlib.
 It measures following aspects:
 1. Launch Time:
 2. CPU
 3. Memory